7ATOM7/DWH/readme.md

 2. If it's reasaonable add surrogate keys for dimensions , for faster joins. and histoty tracking
 3. Add proper error handling for all of the etl operations.
 4. Create seperate, aggregated tables for different reporting requirements.
-5. Schedules the jobs for the current scope using chron to start with, employ different tools like nifi or airflow upon expansion
+5. Schedules the jobs for the current scope using chron to start with, employ different tools like nifi or airflow upon expansion.
+Currently unscheduled to prevent api calls.
+Logs are written to Logs folder for each day.
 6. Since the integration and data transformation are de-coupled, we can opt for lake storage in cloud or data center and we can deploy other execution engines like Tez, Spark, Mapreduce etc to scale
 7. Create a seperate analytical database for increased reporting requirements.
 8. Tried to implement , maps based visual for UAE using GEOJson, but some rendering issue.